-The filing of the petition for divorce legally begins the divorce.
-It is the document that asks the Court to legally dissolve your marriage.
+Filing for divorce begins the divorce process.
+A formal petition to the Court is created which asks the Court to legally dissolve your marriage.
 This document will be served on your spouse to tell them they are being divorced regardless of whether or not they want to be.

-You can file a petition for divorce on your own if you know the correct form and procedure for filing it.
+If you know the correct form and procedure for filing for divorce, you can file a petition to the Court on your own.
 Typically however, the judges and clerks frown on people representing themselves because you are expected to know all the correct legal procedures and follow the rules without their assistance.

 If you and your spouse can agree on every issue, and have little or no property, reside in Dallas or Collin County, and just need an attorney to draft and file the petition and decree of divorce, and conduct a “prove-up”, we typically complete uncontested divorces for $750.00 plus filing fee if no kids are involved, or $1000.00 plus filing fee if kids are involved.